RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

 \subsection{Approximating \AEH{} behaviors}

-Taken together, these two semantics allow us to relate the \AEH{} behaviors of multiple client programs under every $\forall$- and $\exists$-compatible implementation context.
-This admits a modular reasoning principle, where if a set of clients of some API can be shown to exhibit some behaviors using the overapproximate and underapproximate semantics, linking the client with any compatible environment will continue to exhibit those behaviors.
-The key challenge to ensuring these \AEH{} behaviors is identifying, for every overapproxmiate execution, a selection of choice variables that cause the underapproximate executions to evaluate to a collection of final states satisfying a desired \AEH{} property.
+Taken together, the over- and under-approximate semantics allow us to relate the \AEH{} behaviors of multiple client programs under every $\forall$- and $\exists$-compatible implementation context.
+This admits a modular reasoning principle, where if a set of clients can be shown to exhibit some behaviors using the overapproximate and underapproximate semantics, linking the client with any compatible environment will continue to exhibit those behaviors.
+The key challenge to ensuring these \AEH{} behaviors is identifying, for every overapproximate execution, an appropriate selection of choice variables that cause the underapproximate executions to evaluate to a collection of final states satisfying a desired \AEH{} property.